Ways to Give

 Fighting hunger with food.

-Your food donations go to feed hundreds of thousands of individuals in our service area.
-We partner with over 500 hunger-relief agencies in the 10-county service area, distributing over 19 million pounds of food annually.
+Food donations go to feed hundreds of thousands of individuals in our service area.
+We partner with hundreds of hunger-relief agencies in the 10-county service area, distributing more than 20 million pounds of food annually.
 Most of this food is donated from food manufacturers and retailers, through food drives, and by individual donors.

 Contacting Foodlink about a Food Drive